 On the way home from Scarborough I came off the motorway and headed up to Harehills Cemetery in north east Leeds.
-Branches scraped across the top of the motorhome as I drove into the centre where a chapel sits.
-I didn't get out as there was a woman sat by a crying audibly.
-I'm sure she saw me as she sunk into her thick coat and pulled up the hood.
+I was in the motor home but didn't get out as there was a woman sat by a crying audibly.
+I'm sure she saw me as she shrunk herself into her thick coat and pulled up the hood.
 I switched the gas on and boiled water for coffee.
 I didn't want to embarrass her and thought I'd have a drink and a read the paper.
 After fifteen minutes she was still there, red-eyed and snotty-nosed and crying hard.

 I got out and asked if she was okay and her head protruded from the hood.
 She was okay - as much as you can be when your 17 year old son had been stabbed to death.
 The sobbing stopped more from diversion than anything.
 I asked if she wanted a coffee and a Twix but she said she had to get home, was okay and visited the grave regularly.
 The murderer was in prison but "it didn't bring my lad back."
 It being Mother's Day justified a good blub I suppose.
 When she asked why I was in the cemetery I lied and said I was looking for a relatives grave.
 It would have been unkind to say I was seeking one of the Yorkshire Ripper's victims who'd been murdered aged 16.